- Tanker endorsement definition

 When is a Tanker Endorsement Required?

-Under these definitions, drivers moving any freight that meets these criteria need a tanker endorsement to legally do so.
+Any drivers hauling a tank or moving liquid or gas that meets these criteria need a tanker endorsement to legally do so.

-Be it a dry van carrying two 120-gallon intermediate bulk containers (IBCs) of liquid, or a fully loaded tanker brimming with 1,000 gallons of fresh milk, tanker endorsements help ensure that only the most qualified drivers are responsible for these commodities.
+Be it a dry van carrying two 120-gallon intermediate bulk containers (IBCs) of liquid, or a tanker full of 1,000 gallons of fresh milk, tanker endorsements help ensure that only the most qualified drivers are responsible for these commodities.

-Note, individually packaged bottles of water or soda — even if they exceed 1,000 gallons in gross volume — don’t require a tanker endorsement.
-Since these commodities don’t meet the FMCSA’s guidelines for “individual capacity of more than 118 gallons” no tanker endorsement is needed to haul them.
+Individually packaged bottles of liquid don’t require a tanker endorsement (even if they exceed 1,000 gallons in gross volume), as these commodities don’t meet the FMCSA’s guidelines for “individual capacity of more than 118 gallons.”

 Is a Tanker Endorsement the Same as a Hazmat Endorsement?